Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Hyperparameter Optimization Experiments

-We studied two different hyperparameter search optimization problems for which \ouralg uses dataset subsamples as the resource.
+We studied two different hyperparameter search optimization problems for which \ouralg uses data set subsamples as the resource.
 The first adopts an extensive framework presented in \citet{Feurer2015} that attempts to automate preprocessing and model selection.
-Due to certain limitations of the framework that fundamentally limit the impact of dataset downsampling, we focus on tuning a kernel classification task in the second experiment.
+Due to certain limitations of the framework that fundamentally limited the impact of data set downsampling, we conducted a second experiment using a kernel classification task.